huntergps/handbook-docs/Uno/02 - Working with native APIs from Uno.md

 }
 ```

+> You can find a complete overview of all the available iOS APIs in the <a href="https://developer.apple.com/library/prerelease/ios/documentation/AudioToolbox/Reference/SystemSoundServicesReference/index.html#//apple_ref/c/func/AudioServicesPlaySystemSound">iOS developer library</a>.

-## Creating your own abstractions
+## Creating new FuseJS modules

-Fuse provides a couple neat ways to wrap target specific code so as to make it available as a unified API on all platforms.
+Fuse provides a couple neat ways to wrap target specific code so as to make it available as a unified JavaScript API on all platforms.

 * Take a look at the [uxl-handbook](https://www.fusetools.com/developers/guides/uxl-handbook) for detailed documentation of target specific compilation.
 * For a tutorial on creating your own JavaScript module with Uno, take a look [here](https://www.fusetools.com/community/guides/fusejs/nativemodules).